-Do you know the secret to creamy pasta without dairy?
+Do you know the secret to making creamy pasta without dairy or oil?

-Look how easy it is to make Creamy Sundried Tomato Pasta!
+Look how easy it is to make Creamy Sundried Tomato Pasta in this short video!

 Creamy Sundried Tomato Pasta comes together quickly without oil or dairy.
-If you don't have a high-speed blender such as a Vitamix, soak the raw cashews in advance for a few hours or overnight.
+If you don't have a high-speed blender such as a Vitamix, soak the raw cashews in hot water for 30 minutes.